London Fog Cake with Earl Grey Buttercream

 Earl Grey Buttercream:

-- Preheat the oven to 350 F (175 C).
+- Preheat the oven to 350°F (175°C) with a rack in the center position.
 Grease and flour three 8-inch (20-cm) cake pans and set aside (*see the note section for tips if you do not own three pans).

 - Sift together the flour, cocoa powder, baking powder, baking soda, and salt and set aside .